-At 18:00 the group meets near the Yitzhak Rabin checkpoint, at the southern crossing near Eilat-Aqaba.
-We will pass the border and head to the beginning of the route.
+At 07:30 the group meets near the Yitzhak Rabin checkpoint, at the southern crossing near Eilat-Aqaba.
+At 8:00 we will pass the border and head to the beginning of the route.
 It takes three hours to get there.
-Overnight outside.

-We will start of our trek and will start with Wadi Afra, famous for its hot springs, so that the first dip in the way to Hasa might resemble a sauna.
+Around 12:00 we will arrive to the start of our trek and will start with Wadi Afra, famous for its hot springs, so that the first dip in the way to Hasa might resemble a sauna.
 Soon, however, we come to the confluence of the waters of Afra and Hasa, and continue our long journey towards the Dead Sea.
 On the way we will see the oleander bushes, reed groves, palm trees and waterfalls.